hmslima/sambahsacompletegrammar/sambahsa.md

 **The people –** i leuds {i lödz}

+*Please notice that even the articles are modified, while “the men” is “ies wirs”, “the man” is “is wir”.*

 For finishing, an example of plural with declination:

 **Plur millions brasileiren –** several millions of brazilians

-Notice that was written “brasileiren” instead “brasileirs”, but I could would use anyone without problems, but if you use “brasilers”, don't forget to use the “em”, that would be “Plur millions em brasileirs vahnt…”
+Notice that was written “brasileiren” instead “brasileirs”, but I could use anyone without problems, but if you use “brasilers”, don't forget to use the “em”, that would be “Plur millions em brasileirs vahnt…”